 The “half” has become the race to enter these days.
 Last year, more than 2 million runners finished a half marathon in the U.S.—and due to this distance’s popularity, new races seem to be popping up everywhere.
-These races will fill up fast (and some might already be sold out), so sign up quickly or consider them for next year.
+These races typically fill up fast.

 Sedona Half Marathon

 This race has something for everyone—from the ironclad rock formations in Coconino National Forest District to running through a city that’s been declared a top-10 beauty by “Good Morning America.”
 Because of the high elevation and vertical ascent, the Sedona Half isn’t a place to set a PR, but the views make the trip worth your while.

 This half comes at the perfect time for a pre-